ichichikin/sublime-plugin-interactivity/README.md

 ```

 This plugin allows you to run shell commands and scripts directly within the editor, providing their output right alongside your written content, making your workflow more dynamic and interactive.
-By default, it supports running JavaScript, but you can also configure it to run any other shell commands.

 ## Installation